 I joined him.

-Roughly fifteen minutes later, I lay on the bed alone, a glazed-over look in my eyes, a horrible mix of tears and congealed make-up on my face as I replayed the incidents of the last twenty minutes over and over again.
+Roughly fifteen minutes later, I lay on the bed alone and replayed the incidents of the last twenty minutes over and over again.

 Perhaps she was desperate; after all, business had been a little slow.